ryanczm/Analytic-Musings/notes/fa/fa.md

 * **Core Strength Feature**
     * Key Idea - The fundamental feature at the start of each season, a team has an innate ranking/strength level from it's players and the manager.
 This feature should remain relatively stable across the season.
-    * Key Idea - Last season data (ranking/points/BTD) + transfer/waage budget adjustment to carry over.
+    * Key Idea - Last season data - aka how well you performed last season + a differential, things that happened in offseason that modify your level.
+    * Examples - Good transfers (getting really good players in), bad transfers (selling key players without good replacements), new manager, etc.
 * **Core momentum feature**
     * XG - Window of league/point-weighted gamestate-weighted XG differentials - prior XG differentials should encode performance, XG mean reverts to true performance (another hypothesis that needs testing).
     * XG Over/underperformance of goal diff - Window of league/point-weighted gamestate-weighted goal differentials - Some teams structurally over/underperform their xG, based on style factors (need to research this) or just player power (e.g outrageous goals like PSG)